Pope Paul VI: Attempted assassination

-Shortly after arriving at the airport in Manila, Philippines on 27 November 1970, the Pope, closely followed by President Ferdinand Marcos and personal aide Pasquale Macchi, who was private secretary to Pope Paul VI, were encountered suddenly by a crew-cut, cassock-clad man who tried to attack the Pope with a knife.
-Macchi pushed the man away; police identified the would-be assassin as Benjamin Mendoza y Amor, 35, of La Paz, Bolivia.
+Shortly after arriving at Manila International Airport, the Philippines on 27 November 1970, the Pope, closely followed by President Ferdinand Marcos and personal aide Pasquale Macchi, who was private secretary to Pope Paul VI, were encountered suddenly by a crew-cut, cassock-clad man who tried to attack the Pope with a knife.
+Macchi pushed the man away; police identified the would-be assassin as Benjamín Mendoza y Amor Flores of La Paz, Bolivia.
 Mendoza was an artist living in the Philippines.
-The Pontiff continued with his trip and thanked Marcos and Macchi, who both had moved to protect him during the attack.
+The Pope continued his trip and thanked Marcos and Macchi, who had moved to protect him during the attack.

 New diplomacy

 Like his predecessor Pius XII, Paul VI put much emphasis on the dialogue with all nations of the world through establishing diplomatic relations.
 The number of foreign embassies accredited to the Vatican doubled during his pontificate.
 This was a reflection of a new understanding between church and state, which had been formulated first by Pius XI and Pius XII but decreed by Vatican II.
-The pastoral constitution Gaudium et spes stated that the Catholic Church is not bound to any form of government and willing to co-operate with all forms.
-The church maintained its right to select bishops on its own without any interference by the State.
+The pastoral constitution Gaudium et spes stated that the Catholic Church is not bound to any form of government and is willing to cooperate with all forms.
+The Church maintained its right to select bishops on its own without any interference by the State.

 Pope Paul VI sent one of 73 Apollo 11 Goodwill Messages to NASA for the historic first lunar landing.
-The message still rests on the lunar surface today.
-It has the words of the 8th Psalm and the pope wrote, "To the Glory of the name of God who gives such power to men, we ardently pray for this wonderful beginning."
+The message still rests on the lunar surface.
+It has the words of the 8th Psalm, and the Pope wrote, "To the Glory of the name of God who gives such power to men, we ardently pray for this wonderful beginning."

 Theology

 Mariology

 Pope Paul VI made extensive contributions to Mariology (theological teaching and devotions) during his pontificate.
-He attempted to present the Marian teachings of the church in view of her new ecumenical orientation.
-In his inaugural encyclical Ecclesiam suam (section below), the pope called Mary the ideal of Christian perfection.
+Given its new ecumenical orientation, he attempted to present the Marian teachings of the church.
+In his inaugural encyclical Ecclesiam suam (section below), the Pope called Mary the ideal of Christian perfection.
 He regards "devotion to the Mother of God as of paramount importance in living the life of the Gospel."